stochaGBEM/gbem/README.md

 The goal of gbem is to calculate erosion volumes expected at a river’s cross section, given flow magnitude and duration.

+**WARNING**: This package is under active development and is not intended to be used yet.

 ## Installation

 As gbem is not on CRAN, you can install it from GitHub by running the